Whatsapp Icon

 Asking for Support

 While it's crucial to set boundaries, it's equally important to ask for the support you need.
-Whether it's looking for hair loss solutions like wigs, hats, or needing someone to talk to, be specific about what would help you feel supported.
+Whether it's looking for hair loss solutions like wigs, or hats, or needing someone to talk to, be specific about what would help you feel supported.
 Consider saying: "I'm feeling self-conscious about my appearance and would love your help finding a hat that suits me," or "Sometimes, I just need someone to listen to me without trying to fix things."

 Emphasizing the Positive